Urban spelunking: Mader's Restaurant

 But life up there must not have suited Mader because by 1911 he was back in the Milwaukee directory.

 The tavern on Juneau where Mader operated before moving to the current site.
 (PHOTO: Courtesy of Milwaukee Public Library)

 Back Downtown, Mader operated a saloon at 7th and Juneau, where he also lived, sharing the business with Henry Adler until about 1916, when Mader takes Gustave Trimmel on as a new partner.
 (Later, the place would operate as Trimmel's Cafe, and, after Gus Trimmel's retirement, it was run by Walter Kirchhuebel for eight years until his death in 1961.
 His wife Irma collapsed at her husband's funeral and died a week later.)

-Interestingly, in 1915, Mader is listed as living at 7th and Juneau but working as a bar manager at Trimmel's saloon at 309 3rd St. That same year, Mader became an American citizen and Sam Trimmel, Gustav's father, was one of his witnesses.
+Interestingly, in 1915, the City Director listed Mader as living at 7th and Juneau but working as a bar manager at Trimmel's saloon at 309 3rd St. That same year, Mader became an American citizen and Sam Trimmel, Gustav's father, was one of his witnesses.